Danish cuisine: Criticism

 The Danish food culture is sometimes criticized by gastronomes and nutritionists.

 Substantial criticism has been directed at the nutritional content of Danish food—for example, at the ratio of meat, side dishes, and greens on the plate.
 Nutrition information campaigns have been trying to get the Danes to become healthier by eating less meat, fat, and sugar, and more raw vegetables.
-Instead of a healthier diet, however, the results too often have been feelings of guilt and a view of food as something which is just the correct fuel for the body's machinery.
+A study from 1997 showed that instead of a healthier diet, however, the results too often have been feelings of guilt and a view of food as something which is just the correct fuel for the body's machinery.

 Historian Søren Mørch has characterized the Danish cuisine as a "garbage kitchen" of insipid, sweet and unspiced "baby food" where the tastes of milk and sweetness form the key elements.
 He believes that it arose because the export policy of the Danish food sector was to use the Danish home market as a "gutter" for left-over products, after high-quality bacon and butter had been sold abroad.
 Skimmed milk, meat scraps only suitable for chopping up, and the replacement product margarine are all products Mørch describes as residue products.